ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/07-singularity-docker-mpi.md

 > > ~~~
 > > {: .output}
 > >
-> > Note: this will take a long time to build (sometimes over 1 hour)!
-(We have a prebuilt version for you to use on ARCHER2 so you
-> > can carry on with the course without waiting for the build process to complete.)
-> >
 > > Once it has built, you can push to Dockerhub with (again for Dockerhub username `alice`):
 > >
 > > ~~~